Five Healthy Fats You MUST Have in Your KitchenUpdated: February 20, 2017healthy fats

 Physiologically, coconut oil stimulates the thyroid gland, so is a fantastic addition to the diet for those that tend toward hypothyroidism (by some estimates, some 80% of Westerners over the age of 25 fall into this category).

 Lauric acid, a very important medium chain saturated fatty acid, is found in abundance in coconut oil (but not MCT oil also called “liquid” coconut oil).
 Lauric acid is highly antiviral, antibacterial, and antifungal.
 And guess what?
 The human mammary gland produces lauric acid and it is contained in breastmilk!
 Anyone with candida issues of any kind should be regularly consuming coconut oil in their diet.
 Rubbing coconut oil into the scalp and then shampooing out is a wonderful home remedy for dandruff, a fungal infection of the skin.

-If you have trouble stomaching coconut oil, you can also take it as capsules.
-This article details how to best do this.
-If you have an allergy to coconut, try palm oil or palm kernel oil, two other healthy tropical oils.
+If you have trouble stomaching the oil straight up, you can also take it as coconut oil capsules.
+If you have an allergy to coconut, try palm oil, red palm oil, or palm kernel oil, two other healthy tropical oils.